Drew Waters Player Props: Royals vs. Mariners

 - The Mariners pitching staff is seventh in MLB with a collective 9.2 strikeouts per nine innings.

-- The Mariners have a 3.70 team ERA that ranks No. 1 among all MLB pitching staffs.
+- The Mariners have the first-ranked team ERA across all league pitching staffs (3.73).

-- The Mariners allow the fifth-fewest home runs in baseball (126 total, 1.1 per game).
+- The Mariners surrender the sixth-fewest home runs in baseball (128 total, 1.1 per game).

-- The right-hander's last time out was on Wednesday against the San Diego Padres, when he went seven scoreless innings while allowing just one hit.
+- His most recent time out came on Thursday against the San Diego Padres, when the right-hander threw five innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.